Answer

 Steps

-To view your questionnaire results and any gaps that may have been identified during the validation process:
+To view your questionnaire results and any gaps identified during validation:

 - Sign in to your SUPPLIERASSURANCE account.

-- On your 'Dashboard' find the completed questionnaire that you want to view the results for (use filters and search if needed).
+- On your 'Dashboard', find the completed questionnaire you want to view (use filters and search if needed).

 - Select the questionnaire tile to go to the questionnaire overview page.